kordastilab/ImmunoCluster/README.md

     ## colnames(912813): cell1 cell2 ... cell912812 cell912813
     ## colData names(0):
     ## reducedDimNames(2): UMAP Rtsne
-    ## spikeNames(0):
     ## altExpNames(0):

-The markerExpression() function will allow us to view the UMAP dimensionality reductions, overlaying marker expression of our major immune supopulation lineage markers as an exporatory analysis of the resultant UMAP.
-The dimensionality reduction data to use is specified with the reducedDim parameter.The markers and several ggplot style plotting parameters can be specified resulting in tiled plots of the UMAP with marker expression as colour.
+The markerExpression() function will allow us to view the UMAP dimensionality reductions, overlaying marker expression of our major immune subpopulation lineage markers as an exploratory analysis of the previously generated UMAP.
+The dimensionality reduction slot to use is specified with the reducedDim parameter.
+The markers and several ggplot style plotting parameters can be specified resulting in tiled plots of the UMAP with marker expression as colour.

 ``` r
 expression_markers =  c('CD3', 'CD4', 'CD8a', 'CD11b', 'CD19', 'CD56')